Sharp Color Keys edit page

 hold off

-Another example is when analyzing the orientation distribution within grains
+Another application for sharp color keys is the analysis of orientation gradients within grains

 % segment grains